dotnet/msbuild/.github/issue_template/01_bugreport.md

 ### Attach a binlog
 <!--
-To help us figure out and fix the issue sooner, please include a binlog.
+* If providing us a project that reproduces the issue proves difficult, consider including a binlog.
-* Follow the link for details on sharing binary logs: https://github.com/microsoft/msbuild/blob/master/documentation/wiki/Providing-Binary-Logs.md
+* Click [here](https://github.com/microsoft/msbuild/blob/master/documentation/wiki/Providing-Binary-Logs.md) for details on sharing binary logs.
-* Follow this link for more information on binary logs: https://github.com/microsoft/msbuild/blob/master/documentation/wiki/Binary-Log.md
+* Click [here](https://github.com/microsoft/msbuild/blob/master/documentation/wiki/Binary-Log.md) for more information on binary logs.
     NOTE: Binlogs can contain sensitive information.
 Don't attach anything you don't want to be public.

 *   To view these binlogs yourself: https://msbuildlog.com/